 Lung cancer is the leading cause of cancer-related deaths among men and women.
 Since lung cancer often has no symptoms until the disease has advanced, a lung cancer screening is the best way to identify cancerous growths in the earliest stages.
-Studies have shown lung cancer screening can reduce the risk of death by 20 percent.

 How is a lung cancer screening conducted?